Updated October 26, 2018: made a few notes, including the switch-over from Boost Mobile to UNREAL Mobile.

-dropping it since they are doing away with what used to be a great rewards program that was gutted back in mid-February), TracFone (Pay As You Go – aka PAYG or PAYGO, depending on the company), Tello (PAYGO) – which has very limited usage, but enough to keep it active if I need it.
+dropping it since they are doing away with what used to be a great rewards program that was gutted back in mid-February), TracFone (Pay As You Go – aka PAYG or PAYGO, depending on the company), Tello (PAYGO) – two phones as emergency back-up which have very limited usage, but enough to keep them active if I need either one.
 I used to have CellNUVO before they had some issues that have since been resolved.
 In the past, I have used many of the major carriers and most of their subsidiaries: T-Mobile, Sprint, Verizon, Cricket, Boost Mobile (think that’s all of the ones I had in the past; can’t remember if I had AT&T or not).
 In addition, I had several MVNOs that aren’t owned by the major carriers: CellNUVO, RingPlus, Tello, Ting, Twigby, TextNow.
 In some cases, I had to do the contract thing and in other cases, I went with either PAYGO or prepaid.

 Boost Mobile met my needs when it offered the rewards program.
 My plan was $35/billing cycle (unlimited talk and text with 3 GB LTE and unlimited 3G after the LTE ran out), but I auto-paid which knocked $5 off the bill, and I could earn up to $20/billing cycle in rewards credit which usually brought my bill down to $10 for what amounted to 20 hours of watching videos, doing surveys, etc..
 In February, they gutted the program and made it so difficult to earn credits that it wasn’t worth it.
-They initially realized their mistake and made it somewhat easier to earn credits so I stuck with them, but they sent me a message they were ending the program on July 29.
+They initially realized their mistake and made it somewhat easier to earn credits so I stuck with them, but they sent me a message they were ending the program on July 29, 2018.
 They would honor whatever credits I had and give me a $3 credit for the next two billing cycles in compensation.
 My suggestion is they need to do what Boost Mobile’s parent company did and make a deal with CellNUVO to where you earn credits on CellNUVO that can be used to pay your bill.

 The reason I switched cell providers as often as I have is better deals or a company decided to nickel and dime me with ever increasing fees.
 In the early days, I lost my number as I switched providers, but with the advent of porting out numbers, I can take it with me.
 That didn’t work well when RingPlus shut down due to how RingPlus handled it.

-I gained a lot of talk, text, and data through a deal on Home Shopping Network (HSN).
-BestMVNO sent me a weekly e-mail announcing HSN was offering a new Android phone and 1500 talk/text/MB data (TTD).
+I gained a lot of talk, text, and data through a TracFone deal on Home Shopping Network (HSN).
+BestMVNO – https://bestmvno.com/ sent me a weekly e-mail announcing HSN was offering a new Android phone and 1500 talk/text/MB data (TTD).
 I checked with TracFone and they let me know it would be tripled because I had signed up with them using a triple phone.
 Cost was around $65 and I was normally spending around $54/year for a lot less TTD.